-3.35 Crown entities are legal entities in their own right.
-A decision to assign a government activity or function to a Crown entity indicates that the function should be carried out at “arm’s length” from the government.
-As reflected in the definition of the state services in section 2 of the State Sector Act, Crown entities (except tertiary education institutions and their Crown entity subsidiaries) are, however, instruments of the Crown.
-Ministers, Crown entity boards, and monitoring departments participate in the governance of Crown entities in different ways.
+3.39 Crown entities are legal entities in their own right.
+A decision to assign a government activity or function to a Crown entity indicates that the function should be carried out at “arm's length” from the government.
+As reflected in the Public Service Act 2020, Crown entities (except tertiary education institutions and their Crown entity subsidiaries) are, however, instruments of the Crown.
+Ministers, Crown entity boards, and monitoring agencies participate in the governance of Crown entities in different ways.

-3.36 Ministers play a key role in the governance of Crown entities and are responsible to the House for overseeing and managing the Crown's interests in, and relationships with, the Crown entities in their portfolios.
+3.40 Ministers play an important role in the governance of Crown entities and are responsible to the House for overseeing and managing the Crown's interests in, and relationships with, the Crown entities in their portfolios.
 Section 3 of the Crown Entities Act 2004 recognises that an accountability relationship exists between Crown entities, their board members, and their responsible Ministers on behalf of the Crown and the House of Representatives.

-3.37 The Crown entity's board governs the entity's operations.
-A monitoring department is responsible to a portfolio Minister for monitoring Crown entities within that portfolio on the Minister's behalf.
-Memoranda of understanding can help clarify the respective roles of Ministers, Crown entities, and monitoring departments.
+3.41 The Crown entity's board governs the entity's operations.
+A monitoring agency is responsible to a portfolio Minister for monitoring Crown entities within that portfolio on the Minister's behalf.
+Memoranda of understanding can help clarify the respective roles of Ministers, Crown entities, and monitoring agencies.

-3.38 Detailed guidance on Ministers’ roles and responsibilities in relation to Crown entities is set out in Statutory Crown Entities: A Guide for Ministers , published by the State Services Commission.
+3.42 Detailed guidance on Ministers' roles and responsibilities in relation to Crown entities is set out in the Guide for Ministers: Statutory Crown Entities, and accompanying resources published by the Public Service Commission.

 Role of Ministers